 However, although social network can bring insecurities, it isn’t necessarily evil.
 Technology isn’t necessarily evil.
 Audrey’s Mum fears that gaming to Frank would lead him to be anti-social and therefore unhealthy, while she forces Frank to go out there, she does nothing to bring Audrey out.
 This begs as to discuss, which is more ‘anti-social,’

 [FATS]: I think it depends on how you define “anti-social” behavior.
 Even so, I still think that Audrey’s shielded world is more anti-social than Frank’s online world.
 Being a gamer myself, I understand Frank’s game “addiction.”
-I, too, have spent at least 10 hours playing video games online and played video games during the wee hours of the morning.
+I, too, have spent at least 10 hours playing video games online and played video games during the wee hours of the morning and this explains how you can catch some under-the-sea treasure.
 People who don’t play video games or are not into it at all are sometimes quick to judge gamers by labeling them as “anti-social.”
 I’ve played MMORPGs (massive multiplayer online role-playing games) and those games allow you to interact with other players from around the world.
 You talk in chat, get recruited in a guild, party up for dungeons and raids, and even team up to compete with other players in arenas.
 Audrey, on the other hand, just wants to hide from the world.
 She refuses to be seen, to see, or to talk to people.
 She keeps her room dimmed and wears her dark sunglasses at home!
 Also, some people (myself included) are described as anti-social when, in reality, they’re just “selectively social.”

 [IPHIGENE]: Socialization is a two-way process.
 There is real interaction between two people and I feel that while Frank and his obsession over computer games can easily be called out as anti-social, it isn’t.
 A lot of gamers have vents and form guilds or teams.
 I know quite a few people who have developed friendships and relationships while playing games.
 Audrey, however, ran away from socialization, from building relationships and interacting with people.
 Even with her family, her interactions are limited.
 There is no engagement, no connection being formed.
 The shielded world isn’t necessarily anti-social, but it does prevent socialization.